sreekancherla/sreekancherla.github.io/_pages/research.md

 [draft_covid_ui_credit]: </files/UI_Benefit_Expansions_and_Local_Financial_Distress.pdf>

+**Inventors and the Unemployment Insurance System**<br />
+<small>(with [Alex Bell](https://alexbell.net/), [Roozbeh Moghadam](https://www.roozbehfmoghadam.com/), [Swapnil Motghare](https://swapnil-motghare.github.io/), and [Till von Wachter](http://www.econ.ucla.edu/tvwachter/))</small><br />

+<small>[<a href="#/" onclick="visib('abstract_inventors_ui')">Click to View Abstract</a> | [Policy Report][policy_rep_inventors_ui_cpl]] </small>

+<div id="abstract_inventors_ui" style="display: none; text-align: justify; line-height: 100%" ><small>
+Innovation is a key engine of economic growth.
+Yet, for the individuals and firms driving it, the path to innovation involves risk.
+Developing new ideas requires time, effort, and substantial financial investment.
+When those ideas do not succeed, the costs can fall on the inventor in the form of a job loss.
+However, public safetynet programs can help cushion these risks.
+For inventors employed in the private sector, Unemployment Insurance (UI) offers temporary income support during periods of involuntary job loss.
+However, it is unknown how often inventors utilize UI and what their outcomes are.
+Do they frequently access the UI program despite being higher-income workers?
+How does their unemployment experience compare to that of regular UI claimants?
+This paper examines how inventors interact with the UI program in California.
+To study this previously unexplored intersection, we link patent filing data with California earnings and UI data.
+This allows us to build work histories for over 300,000 patent filers employed in California between 2002 and 2021Q1.
+Among these, we identify more than 50,000 inventors who filed a patent before claiming UI, whom we define as inventor-claimants.
+We then show the demographics, industry, and UI experiences of these inventor-claimants, and their labor market outcomes after they apply for UI.
+</small><br><br/></div>

+[policy_rep_inventors_ui_cpl]: </https://capolicylab.org/wp-content/uploads/2026/03/Inventors-and-Unemployment-Insurance.pdf>

 ## Selected Work in Progress

 **The Scope, Causes, and Consequences of Worker Misclassification: Evidence from Randomized Tax Audits**<br />